demisto/content/Integrations/Flashpoint/README.md

   **Argument Name**   |**Description**                                                                                                                                |**Required**
   ------------------- |---------------------------------------------------------------------------------------------------------------------------------------------- |--------------
-  user\_id            |Specify user id which is used for retrieve user's information.
-Either it is known by fp user or it can be found using forum search commands.   |Required
+  user\_id            |Specify user id which is used to retrieve user's information.
+The user id can be known from context path (Flashpoint.Forum.Post.User.id) of flashpoint-search-forum-posts command or some other investigation.  |Required